 This realization came immediately: my wife still remembers that I was pacing up and down much of the evening.

 Today, hundreds of thousands of quasars are known, and many are more distant and more powerful than 3C273.
 It’s no exaggeration to say they turned the science of astronomy on its ear.
 Why, for example, are these powerful quasars located so far away in space?
 Light travels at a finite speed (186,000 miles per second), and we only see quasars in distant space and therefore in the distant past.
 These strange objects only existed in the early universe and no longer exist in the present universe.
 Why?

 In the 1960s, 3C273 and other quasars like it were strong evidence against Fred Hoyle’s Steady State theory, which suggested that matter is continuously being created as the universe expands, leading to a universe that is the same everywhere.
 The quasars showed the universe is not the same everywhere and thus helped usher in Big Bang cosmology.

 In other words, the idea that 3C273 was extremely luminous, and yet occupied such a relatively small space, suggested powerful energies that astronomers had not contemplated before.
 3C273 gave astronomers one of their first hints that we live in a universe of colossal explosive events – and extreme temperatures and luminosities – a place where mysterious black holes abound and play a major role.

-According to a March 2013 email from Caltech:
+According to a March 2013 email to EarthSky, from Caltech:

 In 1963, Schmidt’s discovery gave us an unprecedented look at how the universe behaved at a much younger period in its history, billions of years before the birth of the sun and its planets.
 Later, Schmidt, along with his colleague Donald Lynden-Bell, discovered that quasars are galaxies harboring supermassive black holes billions of light-years away, not stars in our own galaxy, as was once believed.
 His seminal work dramatically increased the scale of the observable universe and advanced our present view on the violent nature of the universe in which massive black holes play a dominant role.